Magic continue scoring surge at Suns' expense

 Orlando won for the fourth time in five games.
 Frank Kaminsky had a season-high 23 points, and Devin Booker put up 17 points for the Suns.
 Phoenix, which has lost four of five, will play the second of back-to-back games in New Orleans on Thursday.

 Orlando shot 57.6 percent for the field and made 14 of 25 3-point attempts.
 D.J.
-Augustin and Mo Bamba each contributed 11 points off the bench.
+Augustin scored 11 points and Mo Bamba added 10, both efforts off the bench.
 Gordon, who had five rebounds and five assists, shot 13 of 15 from the field, and Fournier was 9 of 15.
 Fournier had scored 31 and 32 points in the two previous games, sinking six 3-pointers in each.
 He had three 30-point games in the previous four.

 Gordon's 3-pointer with 49.6 seconds remaining in the third quarter gave the Magic a 103-81 lead, which they stretched to 24 points in the fourth quarter.
 Gordon had 15 points and three treys in the third quarter.
 The Suns shot 48.9 percent from the field and made 15 of 33 from behind the arc, but they were outrebounded 45-29.